Planning a visit to Rome’s Colosseum in 2026?

 Is the Colosseum overrated or worth the hype?

 The Colosseum is crowded and commercial around the edges, but the monument itself still lives up to the hype for most visitors.
+The key is to avoid vague ticket promises, plan around crowds and heat, and choose special access only when it adds real value.

 Read the honest expectation check.